Locations:

 Parabens imitate estrogen but are less strong than the natural estrogen your body makes during your reproductive years.
 Still, parabens may affect various aspects of female reproduction, including:

-Researchers measured paraben exposure and hormone levels in more than 350 female children and adolescents.
+Researchers measured paraben exposure and hormone levels in more than 350 girls and female adolescents.
 Their findings linked parabens to lower amounts of female reproductive hormones.
 This suggests that parabens may affect the hormonal balance in females.

 “Many endocrine disruptors affect female reproduction,” Dr. Taylor says.
 “But we don’t yet know whether parabens play a significant role in causing those negative effects.”